 Skills (Nice-to-have)

-If none of these filters are set, no data will be displayed in the skill matrix or user list.
+Certificate, User name, User status, and Team are optional refinements and do not replace the requirement to select a skill profile or skills.
+If none of the required filters are set, no data will be displayed in the skill matrix or user list.

 Understanding the skill matrix